4th Quarter classes begin the week of March 20, 2026.

 Open Spots: 0

 Exploratorium is a lab-based class that focuses on the "E" in STEM- Engineering!
 Each lesson integrates hands-on building with science, math, and technology.
 Students will learn about concepts like forces, energy, friction, and electricity while applying skills like measurement, budgeting, geometry and data collection.
 Working in teams, they’ll follow the engineering design process to brainstorm, build, and refine solutions to real-world challenges.
-Third quarter, engineers will Learn about: xxxx.
 Students will tackle simulated challenges that span a variety of engineering disciplines- civil engineering, structural engineering, and mechanical engineering.
+Fourth quarter projects will include a zipline, bungee jumper, rollercoaster, ferris wheel, waterslide, and create-a-carousel.
 Student engineers will work together to solve problems and brainstorm options given a variety pf project materials.
 For each project, students will be challenged to adjust their designs, make modifications, re-design to optimize their creations, and retest performance.
 Basic building, measuring, and data collection will be used to challenge all minds in engineering!
-Third quarter, students will build rockets, gliders, a wind-powered car, parachutes, a solar-powered rover, and squirt-gun powered boats as they test velocity, simple machines, buoyancy, surface tension, gravity, and air resistance.
-They will be introduced to the four forces of flight, alternative energy, Newton's 3rd law, and Bernouilis principle.
 A lab fee of $20.00 is due payable to the instructor on the first day of class.
-Topics in this Series: Standout Structures (Quarter 1); Marvelous Machines (Quarter 2); Propel & Power (Quarter 3); and Extreme Entertainment (Quarter 4)
+Topics in this Series: Standout Structures (Quarter 1); Marvelous Machines (Quarter 2); Transport & Thrust (Quarter 3); and Extreme Entertainment (Quarter 4)

 11:00 am-11:55 am